Ethanwyx/Toolbox-for-personal-use/README.md

 - Migrated the UI from Tkinter to PySide6 for a cleaner and more flexible interface.
 - Integrated subtitle-to-text and MP4-to-MP3 modules with progress bars and proper error handling.
 - Fixed bugs related to file selection, encoding, and MoviePy parameter compatibility.

+Aug 20 2025
+Added the "bullet screen" module and refactored the UI file